rbaraffe/Rock-Paper-Scissors/README.md

 ## Installation

-Clone the repository
+Clone the repository and run

 ```go
 go build
 ```

-Run the following command to install it:
+Then, run the .exe

 ```console
 ./main